Gautambudh/E-commerce-sneaker-page/README.md

 Users should be able to:

-- Fill in the form and see the card details update in real-time
+- View the optimal layout for the site depending on their device's screen size
-- Receive error messages when the form is submitted if:
+- See hover states for all interactive elements on the page
-  - Any input field is empty
+- Open a lightbox gallery by clicking on the large product image
-  - The card number, expiry date, or CVC fields are in the wrong format
+- Switch the large product image by clicking on the small thumbnail images
-- View the optimal layout depending on their device's screen size
+- Add items to the cart
-- See hover, active, and focus states for interactive elements on the page
+- View the cart and remove items from it

 ### Screenshot